Fraunhofer-AISEC/codyze/docs/content/en/docs/Getting Started/console.md

 ## Starting in Console Mode

-When starting Codyze with the `-t` option, it will start an interactive Python console that you can use to explore your source code projects.
+When starting Codyze with the `-t` option, it will start an interactive Python console which you can use to explore your source code projects.

 ```r
 $ codyze -t